JP Morgan to process payment for Russian embassy, easing tension

 Falling foul of U.S. authorities can be extremely costly.

-BNP Paribas, France's biggest listed bank, in February set aside $1.1 billion for a possible fine for breaching U.S. sanctions on countries including Iran.
+BNP Paribas (BNPP.PA), France's biggest listed bank, in February set aside $1.1 billion (662 million pounds) for a possible fine for breaching U.S. sanctions on countries including Iran.

 Sogaz said in a statement last month that Abros had decreased its shareholding to 48.5 percent, but did not specify the shareholding level prior to the decrease.